Security Program | Step by Step Guide to Generate your Initial Security Program Dashboard

 Tip #3: Everything you present in this dashboard should be presented in a way that evokes a decision.
 I like to draft the decision questions I want to be answered before the meeting, then review the completed dashboard to see if it has the information to help me answer that question.

 Tip #4: All the verbiage in the dashboard should be able to be understood by someone that does not understand security.

 Tip #5: Ensure that anyone that will be needed to make a decision is invited to the meeting where this dashboard is reviewed.

-Tip #6: Ensure there are no typo’s in the document and it looks clean and organized.
-A common diversion tactic is to focus on those types of issues instead of the decisions you want.
+Tip #6: Ensure there are no typos in the document and it looks clean and organized.
+A common diversion tactic is to focus on those types of issues, rather than the decisions you want.

-Tip #7: Don’t stress if you do not get any decisions.
-Remember tip #1, if you did this right you are presenting this information to management, if they don’t want to make a decision with it, that is now on them, not you.
+Tip #7: Don’t stress if you don’t get any decisions.
+Remember tip #1, if you did this right you’re presenting this information to management.
+If they don’t want to make a decision with it, that is now on them, not you.